 All job times are given as GMT (+0) and must be offset to local time using the Timezone dropdown menu.
-Recent changes to timezone and/or daylight saving rules may not be reflected until you perform an update of the instance that Matillion ETL for Redshift is running on.
+Recent changes to timezone and/or daylight saving rules may not be reflected until you perform an update of the instance that Matillion ETL is running on.
 Update instructions can be found here.

 Jobs can be scheduled to run on a weekly basis or indeed each day if all days are selected in Days Of Week.
 Similarly, numbers of days (separated by commas) can be entered into Days Of Month to run on a monthly basis.
 Use * to mean every day.
 Use L to indicate the last day of the month.
 You can also use an expression such as 15W to indicate the closest weekday to the 15th.